cgwalters/coreos-diskimage-rehydrator/README.md

 ### What is "rehydration"?

-A tip of the hat to https://en.wikipedia.org/wiki/The_Three-Body_Problem_(novel) where an alien species can "dehydrate" during times of crisis and "rehydrate" when it's over.
+A tip of the hat to https://en.wikipedia.org/wiki/The_Three-Body_Problem_(novel) where an alien species can "dehydrate" during times of crisis to a thinned-out version that can be stored, then "rehydrate" when it's over.
-Here crisis is analogous to compression, rehydration to decompression.